scaryghost/KFSXTrackingServer/README.md

 Please note that the extension to the db has been changed to sqlite3.
 This was done to signify that the database was created using sqlite3.

-If you had modified the css file to customize the web content, you will need to copy that file to the new directory.

 ### Server Properties
 For v3.0, the following properties have been added:
 * http.root.dir